bsengine - A derivative option pricing backend

 screenshot of bsengineAbstract

-Bsengine computes the fair value of european style options based on the current stock price.
-Aditionally, several computations are given; greeks, spread, breakeven, Omega, Gear, Rho.
-It uses the option pricing algorithm of Black, F. and Scholes, M, the architects of the option pricing model.
-The software was written in C on a SUN workstation, its primary design was to run as a backoffice processor.
-The code itself was optimized for running under the Linux operating system.
-However, the author has built this software successfully on Windoze, but just for testing purposes and not for productional use because of well known operating system deficits.
+Bsengine calculates the fair value of European-style options based on current stock prices.
+Additionally, it provides several key computations, including Greeks, spread, break-even, Omega, Gearing, and Rho.
+It utilizes the option pricing algorithm developed by F. Black and M. Scholes, the architects of the Black-Scholes model.
+The software was written in C on a SUN workstation and was primarily designed to function as a back-office processor.
+The code has been optimized for the Linux operating system.
+While the author has successfully built the software on Windows, this was done for testing purposes only and is not recommended for production use due to known operating system limitations.

-The bsengine kernel and bscat was fully written in C and should be easily portable to other Unix environments or operating systems which supports pipes.
-I developped the software on a SUN Sparc 5 running GNU/Linux.
-To compute the implied volatility, a fast approximation formula was required.
-I use the "Newton-Raphson" algorithm to numerically determing the volatility of an option using the generalized Black-Scholes model, given its market price.
-The "Manaster and Koehler" algorithm is responsible for the initial value used for iterations, this is the main reason, that bsengine is very fast computing option prices.
-Bsengine was tested hours and hours by feeding in real time data from a trading system.
-This software is ready for productional use, please note that the bsengine package was published under the terms of the GNU General Public License which clearly implies, that this software comes without any warranty.
+The bsengine kernel and bscat are written entirely in C and are easily portable to other Unix environments or operating systems that support pipes.
+The software was developed on a SUN Sparc 5 running GNU/Linux.
+To calculate implied volatility, a fast approximation formula was necessary.
+I utilized the "Newton-Raphson" algorithm to numerically determine volatility using the generalized Black-Scholes model.
+The "Manaster and Koehler" algorithm handles the initial values for iterations, which is the primary reason bsengine is extremely fast at computing option prices.
+Bsengine has undergone extensive testing using real-time data from trading systems.
+This software is ready for production use; however, please note that the bsengine package is published under the GNU General Public License, which means it is provided without any warranty.

 gloor@node1$ ./bsengine -h